PrestaShop/docs/src/content/1.7/modules/sample_modules/grid-and-identifiable-object-form-hooks-usage.md

 ### Extending customers form after create and update actions

-In the previous example we have added switch but when we want to save its state (on or off) nothing happens.
-This is due to we did not used hooks which are built for this purpose - lets do that!
+In the previous example we have added a switch field !
+But when we want to save its state (on or off) nothing happens.
+The data is not modified.
+This is because we have not used the hooks which are built for this purpose - lets do that!

 {{% notice note %}}